How To Encourage Others?

 - Offer to pray for them, or better yet, if it is okay with them, pray for them right away; if they are OK with that, pray specific scriptures for individuals according to their needs.
 Otherwise, you can pray for them on your own.
 That would be good too.
 Remind people you know that you’re praying for them

-- When you introduce someone to another friend of yours, be sure to add a few positive words, such as their abilities, accomplishments, or how nice they are.
+- When you introduce someone to another friend, add a few positive words, such as their abilities, accomplishments, or how nice they are.
 Also, you can share how they have helped you.
 It is a big encouragement when people are praised in front of others.*

 - Send them a small, thoughtful gift.
 A surprise delivery makes any occasion feel more special, and it becomes an excellent tangible sign that you are thinking about them.

 - When someone you know is discouraged, offer practical help.
-You can say something like, “Would it help if I did…” or you could say, “I would like to…”
+You can say something like, “Would it help if I did…” or, “I would like to…”

 - Send a note.
 Although most communication is more and more digital today, there’s still nothing like receiving a hand-written note in the mail.
 Keep in mind how good it feels to get a card or letter in the mail from a friend.